 This synthetic fabric has revolutionized the textile industry with its ability to stretch to almost 300-400 percentage on its own.
 The stretchiness of spandex depends on its elastane content.
 1-5% is common in comfort wear whereas sports wear usually has elastane content of about 12-15%.

-Is Spandex and Lycra the same?.
+Are Spandex and Lycra the same?.
 No. Spandex is a generic name for super stretchy fabrics with elastic content – the base could be cotton, nylon or wool.
 Lycra is a spandex fabric which is trademarked by Dupont Company.
 Learn more about spandex here

 Cotton – spandex blend – Very smooth fabric with a 4 way stretch .
 The percentage of spandex usually is 3- 5% .
 It is used to make t-shirts, skirts, dresses